 - Lab time is open during the scheduled hours of the building; use your time wisely and work on being proficient in nursing skills.
-If you are absent during a lab in which nursing skills were presented - it is YOUR responsibility to obtain the information as soon as you return to school.
-Being absent during this time is NOT an excuse for not being able to carry out a skill. - Stay with your assigned group - NO FOOD, DRINK OR CELL PHONES IN THE LAB - Stay in the lab or designated area-breaks will be scheduled/assigned - Make sure you have your Clinical Passport with you during lab time and remember to record the date a procedure was practiced - Not being able to stay after school is NOT an excuse for not practicing and becoming proficient with nursing skills.
+If you are absent during a lab in which nursing skills were presented it is YOUR responsibility to obtain the information as soon as you return to school.
+Being absent during this time is NOT an excuse for not being able to carry out a skill. - At no time may a student be in the nursing labs without an instructor present. - Stay with your assigned group - NO FOOD, DRINK, OR CELL PHONES IN THE LAB - Stay in the lab or designated area-breaks will be scheduled/ assigned - Make sure you have your Clinical Passport with you during lab time and remember to record the date a procedure was practiced - Not being able to stay after school is NOT an excuse for not practicing and becoming proficient with nursing skills.
 Review your textbooks, handouts, and skills checklist AT HOME.
 Also available are online software for selected skills and library resources. - It is unacceptable for any student not to be prepared in the clinical area following instruction in the classroom and/or laboratory of a nursing skill unless otherwise stated by the instructor.
 Clinical time is not practice time. - Instructors are available most days after school for individual assistance.
-If you need/want assistance with any nursing skill, please schedule a time with an instructor by submitting a tutoring form. - The lab needs to be put back in the SAME ORDER as you found it or BETTER. - Nursing Lab policies and evaluation of student performance will be provided by the instructors and may be modified as needed.
+If you need/want assistance with any nursing skill, please schedule a time with an instructor by submitting a tutoring form. - The lab needs to be put back in the SAME ORDER as you found it or BETTER. - Nursing Lab policies and evaluation of student performance will be provided by the instructors and may be modified as needed. - No student is permitted in the lab without authorization from instructor and/or adult education staff.